79 Best Email Subject Lines to Boost Open Rates in 2023

-However, even among these matrics mentioned above, the email open rate assumes a n even exalted position than the other.
+However, even among these metrics mentioned above, the email open rate assumes an even more exalted position than the others.
 After all, for email marketing to work, your prospects need to open your mail.

-Every additional open means more potential sales and revenue, and even a tiny increase in your open rates can make a huge difference for your business.
+Every additional opening means more potential sales and revenue, and even a tiny increase in your open rates can make a massive difference for your business.
 This is why every unopened email is a huge opportunity lost in achieving revenue.

 Poor open rates have plagued digital marketers since time immemorial.
-In fact, a CampaignMonitor survey revealed that the open rate, on average, across industries stood at a meager 17.92%.
+A CampaignMonitor survey revealed that the open rate, on average, across industries stood at a meager 17.92%.

-This brings us face to face with a stark reality; that more than 82% of people don’t open your emails.
+This brings us face to face with a stark reality; more than 82% of consumers don’t open your emails.

 While that may seem like a stumper to work your way around, there’s a simple solution to the problem.